Department Director II

 - Participates in/on a variety of meetings, committees, task forces, and/or other related groups to communicate information regarding services, programs, areas of opportunity, and/or other pertinent information as appropriate.
 Serves as a liaison to external agencies.

 - Serves as a liaison with other departments and students within the College in order to provide information on available resources, programs, and/or services.

 - Positions in this classification may perform all or some of the responsibilities above and all positions perform other related duties as assigned.

-Positions assigned to Auxiliary Services may also be responsible for:
+Positions assigned to Foundation may also be responsible for:

 - Directs the operations of the PCC Foundation to advance the Foundation’s goals, in coordination with the PCC Foundation Board of Directors, as well as the College’s programs, faculty, staff, governing board and community

 - Develops and monitors the Foundation’s budget and financial plans; authorizes and approves Foundation expenditures; manages the annual external audit process and works with Foundation Board and investment manager to ensure the most advantageous investment plan.

 - Directs the Foundation’s scholarship and grant programs, and ensures that these further the Foundation and College mission and strategic goals.